dtcenter/METplotpy/metplotpy/plots/histogram/README_histogram.rst

 scale:  An integer value depicting XXXXXX????

 opacity:  An integer value (1-???) to set the level of opacity of the plot.
-Higher values indicate higher levels of opacity.
+Do higher values indicate higher levels of opacity???

 orientation: The orientation of the plot, set to 'v' for vertical, 'h' for horizontal

-border_width = 2
+border_width = width of the border, in pixels

-xanchor = center
+xanchor = The position of the x anchor: center, bottom, top

-yanchor = top
+yanchor = The position of the y anchor: center, bottom, top

+marker_color = The name of the color to assign to the marker in the plot